Climate-based sweet corn planting guide for Dayton, Ohio

 Setbacks here usually come from practical decisions rather than from season length: planting later than ideal, uneven growth, poor moisture management, or harvesting outside the best eating window.

 In Dayton, sweet corn already has plenty of seasonal room when planted around April 25.
-Local gardens do not all warm and cool at the same pace.
 In practical terms, the best spots are usually south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards are more likely to stay cooler and be less forgiving.
 For sweet corn, the main benefit of warmer sheltered spots is quicker establishment and a little more room for later classes.

 For a broader local overview, see the Dayton planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.